-- Everybody involved in Go Games, whether as players, parents/guardians, spectators, mentors, teachers, officials etc., should adhere to the key underpinning principles and give expression to the GAA ‘Give Respect, Get Respect’ initiative.
+- Everybody involved in Go Games, whether as players, parents/guardians, spectators, mentors, teachers, officials etc., should adhere to the key underpinning principles and give expression to the GAA ‘Give Respect, Get Respect’ and the LGFA’s ‘Take a second’ initiative.

-To apply to organise a Go Games Tournament or Blitz between more than one Club or School download the application form here or from the downloads section below.
+To apply to organise a Go Games Blitz between more than one Club or School can apply thorough the online link Go Games Application Form .

 For more information on Go Games and how to get involved, please contact your GAA County Games Development Mangers.